bollu/ppsspp-help/input/index.md

 __Button Opacity__

-Used to change the opacity of buttons.
+It is used to change the opacity of buttons.
 An opacity of 0 is completely transparent.
 Opacity of 100 is fully opaque

 __Buttons scaling__

-Used to change the size of buttons.
+It is used to change the size of buttons.
 Higher the value of button scaling, larger the buttons will be.

 #### Custom Layout: ####

-Used to move on-screen buttons to custom positions.
+It is used to move on-screen buttons to custom positions.

 Hold down a button and drag the button to the desired location.
 Then click on Back to save changes.